enebular/enebular-runtime-agent/README.md

 enebular-agent provides simple reporting on its status to enebular (when it has been made a 'paid' device).

-### enebular editor Support

-enebular-agent supports being used together with the enebular enebular editor.
-This allows you to deploy flows from the enebular editor directly to the enebular-agent device via the local network.

 ## Structure

 enebular-agent is implemented as a collection of Node.js modules.
 Its core runtime functionality is implemented as the `enebular-runtime-agent` module (under the `agent` directory).
 On top of this, there is a module for each of the supported IoT platform connection types (under the `ports` directory).
 Each of the ports includes the enebular-runtime-agent core module as a dependency.
 See below for more information on the ports.